-- Evaluation is based on the final exam - The examination is a standard written exam and does not allow the use of reference materials.
+- Evaluation is based on the final exam

+- -The examination is a standard written exam and does not allow the use of reference materials

-Introduction:
+- No attendance checks.
+No homework.

-Basic ideas of machine learning and applications
+Introduction: Basic ideas of machine learning and applications

 - 1. What is machine learning?

-- 2. Machine learning applications
+- 2. Learning machines

-- 3. Some machine learning topics
+- 3. Machine learning applications:

-- 1. Recommender systems
+- 1. Applications of supervised learning

-- 2. Anomaly detection
+- 2. Applications of unsupervised learning: Anomaly detection